 Jun.
 13, 2013 @ 11:00 am – Sep.
 8, 2013 @ 5:00 pm

-Now in its eighteenth year, the current YLA exhibition Con/Juntos will be guest curated by visual artist Michael Anthony Garcia; the title, which means “With/Together,” reinforces the importance of the joining of ideas and of individuals with a common cause, while also referencing the idea of conjuntos, a group of musicians collaborating and unifying their talents to create beautiful music for the public to share.
+The 18th annual YLA exhibition Con/Juntos was guest curated by visual artist Michael Anthony Garcia.
+The title, which means “With/Together,” reinforces the importance of joining ideas and individuals with a common cause while referencing the idea of conjuntos, a group of musicians collaborating and unifying their talents to create beautiful music for the public to share.

 Michael Anthony Garcia creates groupings of artists throughout Texas as well as from Mexico, Colombia and Argentina, with a wide range of experience, styles, personalities and practices.
 The groups were introduced to each other’s work and given time to collaborate either in person or by means of email, telephone or Skype™ to develop their ideas and finally create a brand new work to debut in the Museum.
 The exhibition also features artworks by the individual artists themselves to give insight into their practices and their particular contributions to the collaborative work.
 The diverse works presented in Con/Juntos represent a wide range of media from photography, installation, video, and performance, to collage, sculpture, yarn bombing and painting.